 Make sure the shoe fits snugly around the ankle but doesn’t rub too much on the ankle.
-Make sure that when fastened the shoe provides a good grip around the foot.
+Make sure that when fastened, the shoe provides a good grip around the foot.

 Yes.
-We have HICAPS facilities on-site so you can claim directly from your private health fund often with little or no out of pocket expense.
+We have HICAPS facilities on-site so you can claim directly from your private health fund, often with little or no out-of-pocket expense.
 Please contact your private health fund for more information about the podiatry and orthotic rebates you may be eligible for.